National Intergenerational Week

 - Increase understanding and respect

-Watch this space for a series of case studies from inspirational organisations across the nation.
+Explore our case studies from inspirational organisations across the UK.
 And if you're looking to start up your own intergenerational project, grab a copy of this free intergenerational guide for a few ideas.